-- With TUNE selected, Advance trim pot R10 clockwise for an output power reading of up to 4 Watts into a 50-ohm load or matched antenna. - Once further increases in drive have no effect on power output, STOP!
-Back the drive down to a value right at the point where it quits having an effect. - Click on 'TUNE' again to end the test.
+- With TUNE selected, Advance trim pot R10 clockwise for an output power reading of 4 Watts into a 50-ohm load or matched antenna. - Click on 'TUNE' again to end the test.

 Calibration:

 Apply 12 volts DC via J2.
 The other cables are not needed.